 Depending on the specifics of the animal’s condition and availability of space, some animals may be placed in foster care until they are old enough to be made available for adoption, held for treatment/observation before being evaluated for adoption, or transferred to other facilities for potential adoption placement.

-At WHS every effort is made to find loving homes for the animals in our adoption program.
+At WHS, every effort is made to find loving homes for the animals in our adoption program.
 Once an animal is placed into our adoption program, there is no time limit on the animal.
 Animals may remain in our adoption program for a day, week, month, or longer.
-However, animals available for adoption may be euthanized if there is a decline in their health, temperament, or physical condition or if space becomes limited and we need to make room for new incoming animals and there are no placement options with other rescue groups or facilities.
+However, animals available for adoption may be euthanized if there is a significant decline in their health, temperament, or physical condition, or if space becomes limited and there are no placement options with other rescue groups or facilities.

 Animal Control & Rescue